jamesawo/java-mastery-refresher/0.BasicJavaSyntax/5.Arrays/README.md

 ## Copying Arrays

 The System class has an arraycopy() method that you can use to efficiently copy data from one array into another:

+## Array Manipulations

+Arrays are a powerful and useful concept used in programming.
+Java SE provides methods to perform some of the most common manipulations related to arrays.
+For your convenience, Java SE provides several methods for performing array manipulations (common tasks, such as copying, sorting and searching arrays) in the java.util.Arrays class.